lorig135/docsstyleguide/Punctuation.md

 contains the aci values that match the target and allow the required access.

 ## Serial Semicolons
 Use to separate and clarify items in a series.
+Ex.: These factors include (but are not limited to): updates to the cloud platform SDKs; changes to third-party software required for Kubernetes; changes you have made to sizing or configuration to suit your business needs.

 ## Symbols
 Use the complete word unless the symbol is part of the UI.